Follow this upholstery cleaning guide from Rainbow Restoration® for the best ways to deep clean different couch materials.

 Man-made fabrics typically fall within Code W. These include:

-Cleaning with a water-based solution is the simplest option. eHow explains that you can make a simple homemade upholstery cleaner with a teaspoon of dish detergent and one cup of warm water.
+Cleaning with a water-based solution is the simplest option.
+You can make a simple homemade upholstery cleaner with a teaspoon of dish detergent and one cup of warm water.
 Dab the sudsy solution onto the stained area, and then follow up with a rag dampened only with water to remove any soapy residue.
 Be careful not to over-saturate the fabric.
 If this homemade solution doesn’t work, you can purchase water-based upholstery cleaner from the store.

 Clean You Code "S" Couch